-In order to prove a criminal violation under Section 1, the government must demonstrate the following four elements: (1) an agreement or concerted action (2) between two or more potential competitors (3) in an unreasonable restraint of trade (4) in or affecting interstate commerce or commerce with foreign nations.
+To convict a defendant for a criminal violation under Section 1, the government must prove four elements beyond a reasonable doubt: (1) an agreement or concerted action; (2) between two or more potential competitors; (3) in an unreasonable restraint of trade; and (4) in or affecting interstate commerce or commerce with foreign nations

 Agreement or Concerted Action.
 An agreement, defined as an understanding or meeting of the minds between competitors, is the "essence" of a Sherman Act violation.
-The agreement does not need to be express or involve overt actions; tacit understandings are sufficient.
+The agreement does not need to be express or involve overt actions; tacit understandings are sufficient (although still subject to the reasonable doubt standard identified above).
 Evidence used to prove this element of the offence may include direct evidence such as testimony from participants or other witnesses and communications with competitors, or circumstantial evidence such as identical bidding behaviour.